|Guide||♦||7 Triplogs||0 Topics|

 Details from Apache-Sitgreaves NF:

 You'll enjoy some of Alpine District's most outstanding vistas as you travel this relatively easy walk with its moderate gradient and pleasantly forested surroundings.
-The magnificent views are yours courtesy of the Mogollon Rim, a 1500 foot drop-off that forms the southern edge of the Colorado Plateau and provides the high perspective for the panorama.
+The magnificent views are yours, courtesy of the Mogollon Rim.
+This 1500 foot drop-off forms the southern edge of the Colorado Plateau and provides a high perspective for the panorama.
 This prodigious escarpment towers over the forested canyons of the Eagle Creek, Rose Peak, Maple Mountain, and far in the distance, Mount Graham and the Pinalenos.
 The Rose Spring Trail, also called the Rim Trail, follows a fence line along the southern boundary of the Bear Wallow Wilderness as it hugs the rim.
-About 3 miles from the trailhead, the Schell Canyon Trail branches off on a course that leads to the South Fork of Bear Wallow Creek and into the heart of the wilderness.
+About 3 miles from the trailhead, the Schell Canyon Trail #316 branches off on a course that leads to the South Fork of Bear Wallow Creek and into the heart of the wilderness.

-From the junction with Schell Trail, the Rose Spring Trail continues through another mile and a half of conifers and ponderosa to the boundary of the San Carlos Indian Reservation.
-That boundary is marked by a standard stock fence.
+From the junction with Schell Trail, the Rose Spring Trail continues through another mile and a half of conifers and ponderosa to the San Carlos Indian Reservation boundary.
+A standard stock fence marks that boundary.
 At this point, a road from the reservation side of the fence crosses on to the Forest side and cuts back to Rose Springs, an intermittent water source.

 No motorized or mechanized vehicles (including mountain bikes) are permitted in Wilderness.
 A special use permit from the tribe is required for entry onto the San Carlos Apache Indian Reservation.

 0.0 Trailhead, trail proceeds through a gate in the fence 50 yards below (north) of the parking lot.